csinsko/csinsko/README.md

 - 👋 Hi, I’m @csinsko
 - 👀 I’m interested in creating music, playing games on my pc....
-- 🌱 I’m currently learning how to use bunch of new softsynths that I downloaded and I am going back to college fot I.T....
+- 🌱 I’m currently learning how to use bunch of new softsynths that I downloaded and I am going back to college for I.T degree
 - 💞️ I’m looking to collaborate on musical compotitions..
 - 📫 How to reach me csinsko@gmail, friedcheese on soundcloud, and cf sinsko on youtube..